CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 ![google sheet options](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_06.png)

 Let's break that expression down.
 Google Sheets has a function, `IMPORT HTML`, which imports and parses content found on websites.
-For this function to work in our Sheet, anything that is words has to be enclosed in quotes because we  want the Sheet to just match the words, not *evaluate* them.
-First, we tell it which website we want it to read by giving it the exact url ( for the Readex Jacksonian Era), then tell the function if it should look for a "table" or a "list"; we want a "table".
+For this function to work in our Sheet, anything that is words has to be enclosed in quotes because we  want the Sheet to just match the words, not *evaluate* them<!--will see if there is link to explain strings versus values-->.
+First, we tell it which website we want it to read by giving it the exact url (first, for the Readex Jacksonian Era), then tell the function if it should look for a "table" or a "list"; we want a "table".
 Those are the only types this particular function can work with, but that's enough for us.
 Finally, which table (or list) it should look for (the first, second, etc.).
 Once we hit 'Enter', it goes out and reads the website, sees if there is a table where we told it to look and then pulls in the data.

 For more on this function, click on the 'Learn More about IMPORTHTML' link at the bottom of the dialogue box.
 Google sheets also has IMPORT XML (for structured data online), FEED (for RSS feeds), DATA (for data hosted online), or RANGE (for portions of other Google Sheets) for different types of data.